payalrathod-enthu/100-Days-of-Code-UPES-/README.md

 - **Day 3**
 - Q5:- Write a program to convert temperature from Celsius to Fahrenheit.
 - Q6:- Write a program to swap two numbers using a third variable.
+- **Day 4**
+- Q7:- Write a program to swap two numbers without using a third variable.
+- Q8:- Write a program to find and display the sum of the first n natural numbers

 ## Progress
-✅ Day 3 completed
+✅ Day 4 completed
-⬜ Day 4 in progress
+⬜ Day 5 in progress